ryantheEng/compound-ROI/README.md

 Put together by @ryanl and @MonetCapital

 ## How much interest and COMP would you earn for a $100K supply over 30 days on each of the active markets?
+This Github page focuses on understanding the ROI of Compounds different markets.
+Of the different markets, which ones are the most advantageous?

 ### Getting the Data
 We first queried the *compound market stats* table for the APYs and COMP speeds of the different markets.
 This resulted in the following graphs.